03txt/cse15l-lab-reports/lab3/lab-3-Bugs-and-Commands.md

 biomed/1471-213X-1-13.txt:          not hydrolyzed.
 Following color development, the embryos
 ```

 - It is important to note that this command is case sensitive, so searching phrases/words with different cases will result in different results.
+This command will return the lines in which the word occurred and the location of which the occurance appeared.

 - For example, using the same example of "color," capitalizing the word ```grep -w 'Color' biomed/*.txt``` yields: